 Step 2: Installing Apache Tomcat 9

-After installing JAVA on the system, now it’s time to download latest version of Apache Tomcat (i.e. 9.0.14) is the most recent stable version at the time of writing this article.
-If you want to make a cross check, head over to following Apache download page and check if there is a newer version available.
+After installing JAVA on the system, now it’s time to download the latest version of Apache Tomcat (i.e. 9.0.26) is the most recent stable version at the time of writing this article.
+If you want to make a cross-check, head over to following Apache download page and check if there is a newer version available.

 Note: Replace the version number above with the latest version available if it was different.

-Before starting the Tomcat Service, configure CATALINA_HOME environment variable in your system using following command.
+Before starting the Tomcat Service, configure a CATALINA_HOME environment variable in your system using the following command.

 # echo "export CATALINA_HOME="/usr/local/tomcat9"" >> ~/.bashrc # source ~/.bashrc